KohnoseLami/Twitter_Frontend_API/README.md

 (Tip: The login API is the same for mobile and site (Why?
 LOL)) (API Keys: https://gist.github.com/shobotch/5160017)

+It also now says it's mainly GraphQL, not v 1.1, but the mobile version still uses the v2 API, the GraphQL API, the v 1.1 API and, to top it off, v 1.
+For a while you will be able to run v 1.1 just by changing the Authorization key.

+Also, there is now automated detection, so if you do a self-bot recklessly, your account will be immediately suspended.
+(Hint: Twitter barely detects in user agents, anywhere else)

+Automating with easy knowledge and gathered information is a high risk.
+Also, freezing is done per IP.
+Remember that if you automate and your account is suspended, the account of the family member you live with carries the risk of account suspension as well.

+Automating Twitter is currently easier than social networks like Instagram and Facebook, but with hidden risks.

+# Twitter Frontend API
 Get information using a front-end API that does not require a Twitter site login.

 ![Python 3.9](https://img.shields.io/badge/-Python%203.9-3776AB.svg?logo=python&style=plastic)